The Essential Guide to

 Access to Data

 These new product expectations have fundamentally changed the product role.
 The power shift to consumers has put the onus of delivering value on the vendor.
-Before, if you bought a piece of hardware, a car, or a movie, it was up to you whether you used the hardware, drove the car, or watched the movie.
+Before, if you bought a piece of hardware, a car, or a movie, it was up to you whether you used it.
 Now it’s up to your entire company to lead users and customers to value.

-1. Make data-driven product decisions by leveraging analytics to make informed, compelling roadmap decisions.
+1. Make data-driven product decisions.
+Use analytics to build informed, defensible roadmap calls.

-2. Accelerate onboarding and adoption with the use of in-product engagements that guide each user to have the optimal experience.
+2. Accelerate onboarding and adoption.
+Use in-product engagements to guide each user to the right experience for them.

-3. Demonstrate the impact of product investments by correlating new feature adoption with retention, trial conversion, and expansion.
+3. Demonstrate the impact of product investments.
+Connect new feature adoption to retention, trial conversion, and expansion.

-A study by Pragmatic Institute found that 52% of users said a bad product experience made them less likely to engage with a company.
-These bad product experiences have a bigger impact in the Age of the Customer because once a user is unhappy, they will find another solution out there to replace yours—no matter how irreplaceable you think your product is.
+A study by the Pragmatic Institute found that 52% of users said a bad experience made them less likely to engage with a company.
+The stakes are higher now than they used to be.
+Once a user is unhappy, they’ll find another solution, no matter how irreplaceable you think your product is.

 Who Owns Product Experience?